MorpheoOrg/morpheo-devenv/README.md

 ## Tests
-The Devenv provide a script test/integration.go that tests that the whole plateform works.
+The Devenv provide a script tests/integration.go that tests that the whole plateform works.

 ##### Setup
-You will need some real data and a `.yaml` file containing the metadata to perform the test.
-The paths of the data folder and the `.yaml` file can be specified in the Makefile.

-To perform the tests, you can use the `fixtures.yaml` in `/tests/`, and download the associated data from Google Cloud Storage:
+To perform the tests, you have to download the associated data from Google Cloud Storage and put it in the right folder:
 ```
 cd morpheo-devenv/data   # default path for the fixtures data
 wget https://storage.googleapis.com/morpheo-storage/fixtures/fixtures.tar.gz
-tar -zxvf fixtures.tar.gz   # to un-tar-gz the fixtures
+tar -zxvf fixtures.tar.gz && rm fixtures.tar.gz
 ```

 ##### Usage